k2controls/RAM205/sprint2/week07/index.md

     - Introduction to Classes in Python - Dog class

 - Session 2
+    - LED as a class
+    - RGBLED as a class
+    - Buzzer as a class
-    - Servo as a module
+    - Warner as a class
     - Servo as a class
-    - Testing servo class using piRover_bluetooth

 ---